UnseenFaith/komada-docs/creating-commands.md

 spambot.conf set banLevel 5 :: Sets the bot's ban level to 5 mentions (default is 10)
 spambot.conf reset banLevel :: Resets the ban_level key to the default value (10)
-spambot.conf set modRole @Admin :: Sets the moderator role to the Admin role (By Mention or ID, not by name)` };"
+spambot.conf set modRole @Admin :: Sets the moderator role to the Admin role (By Mention or ID, not by name)" };
 ```

 #### Command Arguments